-Vivian Lu & Rose Tianyu Qi: Don't Look At Me
+Vivian Lu & Rose Qi: Don't Look At Me

 Opening Reception: Friday, May 1, 2026, 5-8pm

-Don't Look At Me is an interactive installation in which a life-cast wax sculpture is progressively destroyed by the attention of its viewers.
-Cameras track visitor gaze in real time; when a viewer looks at the body, a robotic arm directs heat to the observed area, causing the wax to soften, deform, and disappear.
+Don’t Look At Me is an interactive installation in which a life-cast wax sculpture is progressively destroyed by the attention of its viewers.
+When a viewer looks at the body, the observed area will be melted.
+The wax softens, deforms, and melts away.
 The sculpture does not reset.
-Over the course of the exhibition, it becomes a record of collective attention — a topography of looking rendered in material loss.
+Over the course of an exhibition, it becomes an accumulation of every gaze: a topography of collective attention recorded in material loss.

-The work draws a line from the oldest structures of social control to the automated surveillance systems of the present.
 The interaction requires nothing of the viewer but what they already do: look at a body.
-No conscious decision to participate, yet the system is already running.
-The viewer becomes both agent and subject of the same apparatus — observing, being observed, and observing themselves within a loop that mirrors the power dynamics we all inhabit.
-The wax cannot be restored.
-Neither can we.
+No conscious decision to participate, yet the system is already running by tracking the viewer.
+The viewer becomes both agent and subject of the same apparatus.
+In a surveillance system, there is no stable position outside it.
+You observe, you are observed, and you observe yourself.
+The distinction between the two is temporary, never structural.

 Misa Yo: The Shape of Many